-To help as many people as possible to design a long, healthy & wealthy retirement life for themselves and their families.
+To help as many people as possible to design their personalized Blueprint for a long, healthy & wealthy retirement life for themselves and their families.

-I am personally committed, over the next 5 years, to help at least one hundred thousand people to design a better life for themselves and their families in their retirement years.
+I am personally committed, over the next 5 years, to help hundreds of thousands of people to design a better life for themselves and their families in their retirement years.

 Through this community and by my own example, I will also make a real difference in the lives of many more people around the world.

 It is my belief that whilst equal human rights on the basis of colour, race and religion have been recognised in the eyes of the law, in most, if not all Developed Nations, the rights of the growing numbers of older people to be given equal opportunities and respect need to be acknowledged and changes implemented.

 It is in the interests of all Nations and the World to utilise the wisdom and knowledge that older people have gained on their life journeys to make the present and future world a better place.